What Are The Drawbacks Of Student Loans?

 One of the challenges many recent graduates face is limited job prospects and lower starting salaries.
 This can make it difficult to meet the monthly payments required on your student loans.
 If you are unable to secure a job in your field or if your salary is not sufficient to cover your loan payments, you may find yourself struggling to meet your financial obligations.

-See also What Happens If I Get Denied For A Student Loan?
+See also What Happens If I Can't Make A Payment On My Student Loan?

 Difficulty in meeting monthly payments